 Their benefits as gamification activities are also very similar.
 And even more so if played in teams, as this promotes cohesion in the group and each team member’s strengths can be valued.

 Education escape room

 As you can see, the possibilities for personalization in this escape room are endless.
 To keep your students hooked from beginning to end, start by writing a text or story in the introduction.
 Edit the characters and include clues and information.
 All the characters can be suspicious!

 Finally, you just need to edit each of the tests or challenges.
 Want to make it more exciting?
 Set a time limit in which to complete the mission and escape.

-As with breakouts, you can make your escape room more immersive by drawing on prior learning, surprising them with extra objects or resources to set the scene even further, and reflective questions at the end.
+As with breakouts, you can make your escape room more immersive by drawing on prior learning, surprising them with extra objects or resources to set the scene even further, and including reflective questions at the end.

 Wouldn’t it be nice to bring the fun of your favorite board games into your class and have your students learn at the same time?